Alaksion/Imagefy/README.md

 <img src="https://user-images.githubusercontent.com/30579274/138508252-ded98da5-88b4-49db-adec-681a5af10003.jpg" width=25% height=25%/>

 ### Future features and enhancements

-- [ ] Implement follow/unfollow feature
 - [ ] Allow users to download images from the photo viewer
-- [ ] Refact the user profiles photo grid to scroll with the screen instead of being a scrollable container
+- [ ] Refact the user profile photo grid to scroll with the screen instead of being a scrollable container
+- [ ] Add swipe refresh to photo list
+- [ ] Refact lazy columns/vertical grids to launch onListEnd more effectively

 ## 💻 Requisites